 From concrete to abstract

-Through Singapore math we create an understanding in three steps: from concrete, to figuratively, to abstract.
-First the students will work with physical materials such as blocks and cubes to show a calculation.
-After that they learn how to interpret problems with the help from mathematical pictures.
-Finally, they solve the problem using abstract methods, for example by making an equation.
+Through Singapore math, we build understanding in three steps: from concrete, to pictorial, to abstract.
+First, students work with concrete materials such as blocks and cubes to demonstrate a calculation.
+Then, they learn to interpret problems using mathematical visuals.
+Finally, they solve the problem using abstract methods, such as setting up an equation.

 Collective problem solving